 This caused tongued to wag in the court and ultimately caused the new Queen to believe that Flora was pregnant.
 Victoria forced the young woman to undergo a physical exam to decide if she was indeed pregnant.

 The news of this event was not kept secret and Flora’s name was in disrepute even though the Hastings’ family doctor, Sir Charles Clarke, carried out the procedure and concluded that there was absolutely no way Flora could be pregnant.

 The truth was that Flora was suffering from an advanced cancerous liver tumour and dying.

 The Hastings family was furious and sought a public apology from the young monarch.
-As this was not forthcoming they publishing a personal letter from Flora in which she told her version of events.
+As this was not forthcoming, they published a personal letter from Flora in which she told her version of events.
 Flora passed away aged just 33 on the 5th of July 1839.
 She died in London but was buried at her family home, Loudoun Castle in Scotland.

-The Hasting family and Sir John Conroy (who the Queen accused of being the father of the child) launching a campaign to bring the Queen and her physician to justice.
-Their campaign was not successful but the scandal stayed with Victoria for the rest of her time as Queen.
+The Hastings family and Sir John Conroy (who the Queen accused of being the father of the child) launching a campaign to bring the Queen and her physician to justice.
+Their campaign was not successful, but the scandal stayed with Victoria for the rest of her time as Queen.